Red X iconGreen tick iconYellow tick icon

 Research interests and activities

-Ed is a Research Fellow at the New Zealand Centre for Sustainable Cities.
+Ed is a Senior Research Fellow at the New Zealand Centre for Sustainable Cities.
 His research explores relationships between transport, urban development and the environment, and how these interact with health, equity and wellbeing.

 Ed has recently completed a PhD exploring the impact of the New Zealand transport system on health and equity and is working across both the transport and community formation strands of the MBIE-funded Public Housing and Urban Regeneration Research Programme.